brendan0403/BonesSegmentation/README.md

 # Knee MRI Bones segmentation by Deep Learning

 This project is the segmentation of knee bones on MRI images using a U-net network.
+It was part of my end-of-studies internship at AMMI laboratory in University of Alberta.

 ## Prerequisites